 Active surveillance for prostate cancer

-More men are being diagnosed with early-stage prostate cancer since prostate-specific antigen (PSA) testing began in the late 1980s.
-Prostate cancer often grows slowly, making active surveillance a treatment option for men.
+Prostate cancer often grows slowly, making active surveillance a treatment option for some men.
 Nine in 10 men diagnosed with prostate cancer in the United States have localized disease.
 Localized prostate cancer has not spread outside the prostate and generally does not cause any symptoms.

 Older men are more likely to be candidates for active surveillance because treating them with surgery or radiation has not been shown to help them live longer.
 The decision to monitor prostate cancer instead of treating is made between a patient and his doctor.